The Soldier's Details

 Sir James Mitchell GCMG (27 April 1866 – 26 July 1951) was 13th Premier of Western Australia, serving on two occasions, the Lieutenant-Governor of Western Australia for 15 years and 22nd Governor of WA.

-Keith married about 1941 to Francis Seed.
+He married about 1941 to widow Francis Isla Seed (nee Butcher)

 He died 20 March 1963 at Cottesloe aged 60 years.
 He was buried Karrakatta Cemetery.